-Action Plan for In-School Suicide Attempts
+Action Plan for In-Person Suicide Attempts

 Each school site and program within shall follow the following action plan to immediately address in school suicide attempts.
-If a suicide attempt is made during the school day on campus, it is important to remember that the health and safety of the student and those around him/her is critical.
+If a suicide attempt is made during the school day, it is important to remember that the health and safety of the student and those around him/her is critical.
 The urgency of the situation will dictate the order and applicability in which the subsequent steps are followed:

-Remain calm, remember the student is overwhelmed, confused, and emotionally distressed.

-Move all other students out of the immediate area.

-Immediately contact the administrator and suicide prevention coordinator.

-Call 911 and give them as much information about the situation as possible.

-If needed, provide medical first aid until a medical professional is available.

-Parents/guardians/caregivers should be contacted as soon as possible.

-Do not send the student away or leave them alone, even if they need to go to the restroom.

-Listen and prompt the student to talk.

-Review options and resources of people who can help.

-Be comfortable with moments of silence as you and the student will need time to process the situation.

-Provide comfort to the student.

-Promise privacy and help, and be respectful, but do not promise confidentiality.
+- Remain calm, remember the student is overwhelmed, confused, and emotionally distressed. - Move all other students out of the immediate area. - Immediately contact the administrator and Mental Health Team. - Call 911 and give them as much information about the situation as possible.If needed, provide medical first aid until a medical professional is available - Parents/guardians/caregivers should be contacted as soon as possible. - Do not send the student away or leave them alone, even if they need to go to the restroom.Listen and prompt the student to talk. - Review options and resources of people who can help. - Be comfortable with moments of silence as you and the student will need time to process the situation. - Provide comfort to the student. - Promise privacy and help, and be respectful, but do not promise confidentiality.

+Student should only be released to parents/guardians/caregivers or to a person who is qualified and trained to provide help.